 Gray Wolf

 Also known as the timber wolf, this species was once common in Illinois but was eliminated with the arrival of the white man.
-There are modern reports of gray wolves in Illinois, which is not surprising as they do live as close as Wisconsin.
+There are modern reports of gray wolves in Illinois, which is unsurprising as they live as close as Wisconsin.
 They are considered an endangered species in all 48 contiguous states.
 There are newspaper reports of Washingtonians going on wolf hunts in the area as late as the 1890s.

 Black Bear